Background Screening For Today’s Applicants

 CLOSED, however, clerk is assisting: Wayne

-DELAYED due to backlogs or staff shortages: Overton, Marion, and Warren
+DELAYED due to backlogs or staff shortages, backlogs, clerk assistance needed, etc: Hamilton, Overton, Marion, and Warren

-REOPENED, expect delays due to backlogs, staff shortages, or appointments being required: Benton, Dekalb, Dyer, Henry, Jackson, Johnson, Overton, Rhea, Stewart, and Warren
+REOPENED, expect delays due to backlogs, staff shortages, or appointments being required: Benton, Chester, Dekalb, Dyer, Gibson, Henry, Jackson, Johnson, Lincoln, Meigs, Overton, Rhea, Stewart, and Warren

 District Court office is closed, any search requiring clerk assistance cannot be processed at this time.
 Circuit Court is fully functional.